MikeMitterer/dart-material-design-lite/example/mdl_menu/web/README.md

 | `mdl-menu--top-right` | Positions menu above button, aligns right edge of menu with button | Optional; goes on unordered list element |
 | `mdl-menu--bottom-right` | Positions menu below button, aligns right edge of menu with button | Optional; goes on unordered list element |

-(1) The "more_vert" icon is used here as an example.
-Other icons can be used by modifying the text.
-For a list of available icons, see [this page](https://www.google.com/design/icons).
+(1) The "more-vert" icon class is used here as an example.
+Other icons can be used by modifying the class name.
+For a list of available icons, see [this page](http://google.github.io/web-starter-kit/latest/styleguide/icons/demo.html); hover over an icon to see its class name.

 >**Note:** Disabled versions of the menu options are provided, and are invoked with the standard HTML boolean attribute `disabled`. `<li class="mdl-menu__item" disabled>Medium</li>`
 >This attribute may be added or removed programmatically via scripting.